Coats for Our Community

-After many planning meetings the first coat collection was off and running.
-This effort was overwhelming, Blount County folks, as always, gave coats, probably a couple hundred coats.
-The coats were separated into kids, women’s, and men’s and displayed at Eagleton Middle School for pick-up by anyone needing a coat, the day was a great success.
-Several coats found new homes and the remaining coats donated to other charities.
+The community's response to the inaugural coat collection was overwhelming.
+As always, Blount County residents generously donated hundreds of coats.
+The coats were sorted into categories for children, women, and men, and then displayed at Eagleton Middle School for anyone needing one to pick up.
+The day was a resounding success, with many coats finding new homes and the remaining ones donated to other charities.

 Coats and Smoke Alarms (Safe and warm):

-From the first year of a few coats -- to today many things have changed.
-One thing that never changes --- Blount County folks are still giving.
-Over the last 14 years we have received and processed thousands of coats and passed on to our friends in need many thousands of coats.
-We have also installed hundreds of smoke alarms keeping our community safer and warmer.
-The season of 2012-2013, the program provided coats to over 2500 kids and adults.
-The number of people receiving coats continues to increase each year.
+The program has come a long way since its humble beginnings with just a few coats.
+One thing that remains constant is the generosity of the Blount County community.
+Over the years, we have received and processed thousands of coats, providing warmth to countless friends in need.
+We have also installed hundreds of smoke alarms, keeping our community safer and warmer.
+In the 2012-2013 season alone, the program provided coats to over 2,500 children and adults, and the number of recipients continues to grow each year.

 Coats for Kids:

-This past year the program put good warm coats on over 1800 kids.
-These coats were delivered to all schools in Blount County, the City of Alcoa, the City of Maryville, Greenback and Seymour.
-Each school is contacted for a list of needs.
-The coats are then delivered in the Coats for Our Community trailer.
-Students that need a coat come to the trailer to “shop” for that special coat.
-When available, tobaggans, gloves and socks are also given.
+Each year, the program provides warmth to over 1,800 children through new coats.
+These coats are delivered to all schools in Blount County, as well as the cities of Alcoa, Maryville, Greenback, and Seymour.
+Each school is contacted beforehand to determine their specific needs.
+The coats are then delivered in the Coats for Our Community trailer, and students needing coats can "shop" for their perfect one.
+Whenever available, additional items like hats, gloves, and socks are also distributed.

-Support money that has been given for the project goes to buy new coats.
-Firefighters visit all major department stores in Blount, Knoxville, Sevier and other areas to find those after season bargains.
-Coats are purchased as needed but generally coats are purchased at greatly reduced prices after season.
-This purchasing strategy allows your support dollars to go as far as possible, helping us reach our goal to put as many kids as possible in a new coat.
+Donations received by the project are used to purchase new coats.
+Firefighters visit major department stores in Blount County, Knoxville, Sevierville, and other surrounding areas to find the best after-season bargains.
+Coats are purchased as needed, typically at significantly reduced prices, allowing your support to go as far as possible and helping us reach our goal of providing new coats to as many children as possible.